 Our pets are stuffed animals.
 I have a fish, two dogs, a cat, and a bird (not pictured here).
 We have a toy pet carrier.
 As soon as I have an empty pretzel jar, I can use it as a fish bowl for the fish.

 This is a pet cage I made with two $1.00 baskets from Dollar General.
 I used two zip ties to attach the baskets together.
 Children can easily open and close it to put pets inside.
 This actually works out better than the store bought pet carrier above because the cage door on the store bought one is difficult for the kids to open and close.
-I got this idea from Growing in Pre-K.
+I got this idea from the site, Growing in Pre-K.

 This bird cage came from Michaels (on sale or use a coupon).
 The bird and the fish above are mini Webkinz that I found last spring at the Dollar Tree.
 At the time, I had no idea why I was buying them, but they are perfect for our Vet center.